jungle-bay/telegram-bot-controller-provider/readme.md

 >
 > Remember that webhook will only work on a ```HTTPS``` connection and method ```getUpdates``` not work when include [webhook](https://core.telegram.org/bots/api#setwebhook).

+### Note

-For the convenience of development, you can use [telegram-bot-cli](https://github.com/jungle-bay/telegram-bot-cli).
+For the convenience of development, you can use [Telegram Bot CLI](https://github.com/jungle-bay/telegram-bot-cli).

 ### License